vsmolyakov/opt/README.md

 # opt
-This project is a collection of optimization utilities with the purpose of experimenting with different optimization programs.
+This project is a collection of optimization utilities for the purpose of experimenting with different optimization programs.

 ### Description